calebmkim/mysportsblog/content/blog/historical-nba.md

 This is another difficult team to rank.
 The Lakers were having a very good regular season before it got interrupted by COVID.

-The Lakers went on to win the championship in the bubble: they also had two top 75 all-time players at or near their prime: AD was in his prime, and Lebron was just leaving his.
+They went on to win the championship when the season resumed in the bubble.

+One obvious reason to rank the Lakers high: they had wo top 75 all-time players at or near their prime: AD was in his prime, and Lebron was just leaving his.

-One of the reasons I don't rank the Lakers quite as high is (1) I don't think Lebron was quite what he was in Miami/Cleveland and (2) I think the Lakers had a relatively easy path to the championship.
+One of the reasons I don't rank the Lakers quite as high is (1) I don't think Lebron was quite what he was in Miami/Cleveland (2) Lebron and AD's supporting cast wan't quite as strong and (3) I think the Lakers had a relatively easy path to the championship.
-The Clippers were supposed to be their main competition, but blew a 3-1 lead to the Nuggets, and this Nuggets team had not reached its peak yet (in particular, I don't think Jokic was as good then as he is now).
+The Clippers were supposed to be their main competition, but blew a 3-1 lead to the Nuggets, and this Nuggets team had not reached its peak yet (to give one point of reference: the Lakers played the Nuggets 3 years later in the playoffs and the Nuggets swept them).
 In the Finals, the Lakers beat the Heat in 6--- but the Heat's 2nd and 3rd leading scorers (Bam Adebayo and Goran Dragic) were both injured.

-**10.'18-'19 Raptors**
+**(Tied) 9.'18-'19 Raptors**

 Regular season record: 58-24, +6 PPG differential